Child Centered Play Therapy

 • Trauma such as abuse or neglect

-What can play therapy help with?
+What can play therapy help my child with?

 Meet Manon